Theology & Religious Studies Course Offerings

 This course offers a critical and comparative introduction to the world’s non-Christian and mostly non-Western religious traditions.
 Focusing on Hinduism, Buddhism, Taoism, Confucianism, Judaism, Islam and several indigenous religions as well as new religious movements, the course investigates and compares these traditions with special attention given to contexts.
 A key component in this involves examining the phenomenon of globalization and the issues of diversity and interaction between traditions.

-RELS 350 Christianity and Cultural Diversity – GS 1 (Upper)
+RELS 350 Christianity and Religious Diversity – GS1U C-CI

-RELS 355 Theology of Spirituality – GS 1 (Upper)
+RELS 355 Theology of Spirituality – GS1U C-CI

-RELS 360 The Essentials of Catholic Thought – GS 1 (Upper)
+RELS 360 The Essentials of Catholic Thought – GS1U C-CI

 RELS 389 Special Topics